sara-nl/spiderdocs/source/Pages/software_on_spider.rst

     /cvmfs/softdrive.nl/[SOFTDRIVE_USERNAME]/

-Please note that your [SOFTDRIVE_USERNAME] can be different than your [SPIDER_USERNAME].
+Please note that your [SOFTDRIVE_USERNAME] can be different from your [SPIDER_USERNAME].

 Installation your software
 ==========================

-1 Once access has been arranged, you can log in on the software distribution node, using your Softdrive username and password:
+1. Once access has been arranged, you can log in on the software distribution node, using your Softdrive username and password:

 .. code-block:: bash